springernature/frontend-playbook/security/secure-markup.md

 ## Use the `type` & `typemustmatch` attribute for `object`s

-`typemustmatch` is currently very new, and lacking support in browsers -- but no harm including it if you can.
+`typemustmatch` is currently very new, and lacking support in browsers &mdash; but no harm including it if you can.

 > This Boolean attribute indicates if the type attribute and the actual content type of the resource must match to be used.
 > &mdash; <cite>[MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/object#attr-typemustmatch)</cite>